The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

-It has very low metabolism and this results in the reptile’s large size.
+It has a low metabolism, and this results in the reptile’s large size.
 A Gila Monster indeed can consume the number of calories it needs for a year in three or four large meals.
-Still, it manages a pace of 1.6 km/hr (1 mile per hour) matching that of the Rosy Boa.
+Still, it manages a pace of 1.6 km/hr (1 mile per hour), matching the Rosy Boa.

 Starfish belong to a large genus called Asteroidea, which contains over 1,500 starfish species worldwide.
 In North America, starfish inhabit both coasts — from the Northwest Pacific-dwelling Pink Sea Star (Pisaster brevispinus) to the Atlantic’s Common Sea Star (Asterias rubens).

-As many species do not need to travel quickly to feed or mate (males and females typically release spores into the water), starfish have evolved to be very slow creatures, often traveling at speeds of 0.096 km per hour (0.06 miles per hour).
+As many species do not need to travel quickly to feed or mate (males and females typically release spores into the water), starfish have evolved to be languid creatures, often traveling at speeds of 0.096 km per hour (0.06 miles per hour).

 5. Desert Tortoises

-Desert tortoises are a couple of species of reptiles that are common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
+Desert tortoises are a couple of reptile species common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
 They grow to about nine to fifteen inches in length and can weigh as much as fifteen pounds.

-Desert tortoises are actually two species, Gopherus agassizii and Gopherus morafkai — living west and east of the Colorado River, respectively.
-They have a hard, high shell that is domed in shape and can withdraw their limbs completely underneath it.
+Desert tortoises are actually two species, Gopherus agassizii and Gopherus morafkai, living west and east of the Colorado River, respectively.
+They have a hard, high shell, domed in shape, and can withdraw their limbs completely underneath it.